gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino_Temp-RH/README.md

 Every `TX_INTERVAL` (60 seconds by default) it will:
 1. Read the Humidity and Temperature values from the sensor.
 1. Calculate the heat index and multiply the humidity, temperature, and heat index by 100 so that the **integers** now have 2 decimal points of precision
-    - We can convert them back to decimal at The Things Network end.
+    - We can convert them back to decimal at The Things Stack end.
-1. Convert the numbers into a buffer array of bytes that can be sent to The Things Network.
+1. Convert the numbers into a buffer array of bytes that can be sent to The Things Stack.
     - You can learn more about this process [here](https://www.thethingsnetwork.org/docs/devices/bytes.html).
 1. Queue the data stored in `payload` for transmission.